 There are some great spots in and around London where you can take the kids and pick your own pumpkin for eating or carving.

 Garsons Farm in Surrey is super popular so will need to be booked in advance to avoid disappointment, although more tickets will be released each day.
-Tickets for children are £1 with adult tickets priced at £4.
+Tickets for children and adults are priced at £4 with under two-year-olds going free.

 To get there, take the South Western Railway to Esher from Victoria Station in Central London.
 From there, the 458 bus towards Staines will get you to Princess Alice Hospice in 6 minutes, which is a short walk away.